heliumhydride/neptunium-build/README.md

 ### Running
 - Download a 7z file from the [releases page](https://github.com/heliumhydride/neptunium-build/releases) according to your architecture
 - Extract it to the root of any drive (C:/, D:/, ...)
+  - If 7-Zip / WinRAR asks you if you want to replace files, say 'No to All'
 - Run neptunium.cmd in the extracted directory

 ## Building neptunium